 IoT Solutions arrangements include device solutions (including connectivity), deployment services, and/or technology-related professional services.
 Management evaluates each IoT Solutions arrangement to determine the contract for accounting purposes.
 If a contract contains more than one performance obligation, consideration is allocated to each performance obligation based on standalone selling prices ("SSPs").
 When available, the Company uses observable prices to determine SSPs.
 When observable prices are not available, SSPs are established that reflect the Company's best estimates of what the selling price of the performance obligations would be if they were sold regularly on a stand-alone basis.
-The Company's process for estimating SSPs without observable prices consider multiple factors that may vary depending upon the unique facts and circumstances related to each performance obligation including, where applicable, prices charged by the Company for similar offerings, market trends in the pricing for similar offerings, product-specific business objectives and the estimated cost to provide the performance obligation.
-Hardware, deployment services, and connectivity services generally have readily observable prices.
-The standalone selling price of our warehouse management services (which is associated with our bill-and-hold inventory and determined to be immaterial as discussed below) was determined using a cost-plus-margin approach with the primary assumptions including Company profit objectives, internal cost structure, and current market trends.
-Device and other hardware sales in IoT Solutions arrangements are generally accounted for as separate contracts since the customer is not obligated to purchase additional services when committing to the purchase of any products.
-Such sales are typically recognized upon shipment to the customer.
-However, in certain contracts, the customer has requested the Company to hold the products ordered for later shipment to the customer's remote location or to the customer's end user as a part of a vendor managed inventory model.
-In these situations, management has concluded that transfer of control to the customer occurs prior to shipment.
-In these "bill-and-hold" arrangements, the right to invoice, transfer of legal title and transfer of the risk and rewards associated with the products occurs when the Company receives the hardware from a third-party vendor and has deemed it to be functional.
-Additionally, the products are identified both physically and systematically as belonging to a specific customer, are usable by the customer, and are only shipped, used, or disposed as directed by the specific customer.
-Based on these factors, management recognizes revenue on bill-and-hold hardware when the hardware is received by the Company and deemed functional.
-As part of the bill-and-hold arrangements, the Company performs a service related to the storage of the hardware.
-The Company has determined that any storage fee related to bill-and-hold inventory is immaterial to the consolidated financial statements taken as a whole.
+The Company's process for estimating SSPs without observable prices are not available, SSPs are established that reflect the Company for similar offerings, product-specific business objectives and the estimated cost to provide the performance obligation.
+Hardware, deployment services, and connectivity services charged by the Company for similar offerings, product-specific business objectives and the estimated cost to provide the performance obligation.
+Hardware, deployment services, and connectivity services egnerally have readily observable prices.
+The standalone selling price of our warehouse management services (which is associated with were asplicable, prices are generally accounted for as separate contracts since the customer is not obligated to purchase additional services when committing to the purchase of any products.
+Such sales are typically recognized upon shipment to the customer is not obligated to ustomer's remote location or to the customer's end user as a part of a vendor managed inventory model.
+In these situations, management have and beened in to be functional.
+Additionally, the products occurs when the Company performs a ciencitied by the specific customer.
+Based on these factors, management recognizes revenue on a bill-and-hold arrangements a whole.